I tried 7 Captions AI alternatives: The best AI content tools of 2026

 • You might need to do a few manual adjustments to get the caption timing perfect.

-Pricing: OpusClip has a free trial so you can see if you like it.
+Pricing: OpusClip has a free plan so you can post a clip a day at no cost.

 PlanPrice (Billed Annually)Key Features